paytons3/Fung/README.md

 * Ideally there would be no more than 8 teams in one section <br />

 **270K Sections Notes** <br />
-Currently 56 30-min choices with 8 sessions each <br />
+* Currently 56 30-min choices with 8 sessions each <br />
-2 teams share a slot as only attend 4x <br />
+* 2 teams share a slot as only attend 4x <br />
-Current total number of 112 sections (56x2) short 3 sections for 115 team sessions <br />
+* Current total number of 112 sections (56x2) short 3 sections for 115 team sessions <br />
-Felicia working on scheduling 4 more to bring total to 116 <br />
+* Felicia working on scheduling 4 more to bring total to 116 <br />

 As you can see from these notes, it was known that there were not enough sections for every team to be assigned so there was guaranteed manual section matching after the algorithm was run.
 We used Kaggle to work collaboratively on this project.
 This notebook contains the final code and results of the project.

 ## **Section II: Brainstorming & Research**

 When first given the premise of the project, John found this paper on a similar student allocation problem.
 We used ideas and pseudocode from the paper to inspire our brainstorming process.
-Below is a screenshot from the paper of the general outline we started with:
+Below is a screenshot from the paper of the general outline we started with: <br />

 Some first notes we made on this pseudocode versus what we were doing were: <br />
-We don't have lecturer preferences so will have to randomize choice of which teams get placement if there are ties. <br />
+* We don't have lecturer preferences so will have to randomize choice of which teams get placement if there are ties. <br />
-If we are randomizing tie breaks, we won't have to remove students from sections. <br />
+* If we are randomizing tie breaks, we won't have to remove students from sections. <br />
-Some sections may have a cap on number of teams rather than number of students <br />
+* Some sections may have a cap on number of teams rather than number of students <br />
-Google form allows groups to submit again if they want to change their preferences. before running alg, we need to delete duplicates by only keeping the response with the most recent timestamp. <br />
+* Google form allows groups to submit again if they want to change their preferences. before running alg, we need to delete duplicates by only keeping the response with the most recent timestamp. <br />

 ## **Section III: Coding the Algorithm**